JuliaImages/juliaimages.github.io/docs/src/index.md

     Your changes will be vetted by developers before becoming permanent, so don't worry about whether you might say something wrong.

+It's not useful to have these contents here since they are in the margin.

 ```@contents
 Pages = ["install.md", "quickstart.md", "arrays_colors.md", "conversions_views.md", "indexing.md", "imageaxes.md", "imagefiltering.md", "imagemetadata.md", "imagesegmentation.md", "function_reference.md", "api_comparison.md"]
 ```